 What to bring with you:

-• Ontario health card
+- Your Ontario health card

-• private health insurance cards
+- Any private health insurance cards

-• medical insurance information if you live outside Ontario
+- Medical insurance information if you live outside Ontario

 When you arrive:

-Patients are assessed and prioritized using the Canadian Triage and Acuity Scale (CTAS), based on the patient’s complaint and the signs and symptoms they may be exhibiting.
+Patients are assessed and prioritized using the Canadian Triage and Acuity Scale (CTAS), based on the patient’s complaint and the symptoms they may be exhibiting.
 For example, a patient experiencing chest pain will likely be seen by a physician before someone with a fracture or abdominal pain.

 It is possible that you may have to stay in the Emergency Department for observation for a short time or be admitted to one of our inpatient units.
 Once the decision to admit has been made you will wait in our Emergency Department until an appropriate bed is available for your hospital stay.
 Your care will continue in the Emergency Department until your bed is ready.

 The Ontario Health Insurance Plan (OHIP) covers most essential health care services provided to Ontario residents with valid OHIP cards.
 Canadian residents with health cards from other Canadian provinces are also covered.
 If you are insured in another province, we will process an inter-provincial claim on your behalf.

 - Semi-private or private inpatient room